MY APPLICATION

 In 2018, I underwent four operations to address a detached retina, which left me with lasting issues that will never fully resolve.
 In June, this year, I had another significant procedure to have an implant placed in my eye, a necessary step for my vision.

 Recovery has been a gradual process, and the visual difficulties have made creating art and sharing it, more challenging over the past few months.
-Thankfully, things are starting to improve, but I know this will be something I will need to manage for some time yet.
+Thankfully, things are starting to improve, but I am still having problems with my vision and I know this will be something I will need to manage for some time yet.

 This experience has given me a deeper appreciation for the gift of sight.
 I’m truly grateful for the progress I’ve made and thrilled to be diving back into my art with renewed passion! 😊